-- a.
+Parking, Electric Vehicle Charging, and Transportation Demand a.
 General.
-The following specific regulations and the general rules set forth in Section 30-5 shall apply in all R-3 Districts, as delineated and described in the zoning map(s).
-It is intended that this district classification be applied in areas where one-family, and-two-family, and multiple-family dwellings and groups of such structures, may be located to preserve low density standards. - b.
-Uses Permitted.
+The following specific regulations and the general rules set forth in Section 30-5 shall apply in all R-4 Districts as delineated and described in the zoning map(s).
+It is intended that this district classification be applied in areas where one-family, and two-family, and multifamily dwellings homes, groups of one and two-family homes, and certain non-profit organization administration offices, if found compatible, may be located to promote low density, primarily residential standards.